Karn/khttp-android/docs/source/user/quickstart.rst

 ::

-    val payload = Parameters("key1" to "value1", "key2" to "value2")
+    val payload = mapOf("key1" to "value1", "key2" to "value2")
     val r = get("http://httpbin.org/get", params=payload)

+Note that there is a ``Parameters`` class that can be used, as well.
+There's no real advantage to using it, but it is an option.
+Note that ``FormParameters`` is used for data, not URL parameters (although it will still work as URL parameters if given to the params argument).